Hopf 2-algebras and Braided Monoidal 2-Categories: Introduction

 In Section \ref{weakskeletalqd}, we generalize the 2-quantum double construction, as well as their structural theorems, to the weak case.
 We specialize to the skeletal case, where the structural $t$-map is trivial, in order to leverage the construction given in the strict case.

-In Section \ref{2representations}, we discuss directly the notion of weak 2-representations $\operatorname{2Rep}(\cG)$, based on a modified notion of Baez-Crans 2-vector spaces living in $\operatorname{2Vect}$.
-We discuss the different key aspects of the fusion 2-category $\operatorname{2Rep}^\cT(\cG)$, namely the monoidal structure and the braiding.
-We will in particular prove their naturality form the underlying structures of the 2-bialgebra.
+In Section \ref{2representations}, we discuss directly the notion of weak 2-representations $\operatorname{2Rep}(\cG)$ living in $\mathsf{2Vect}^{hBC}$, based on a modified notion of Baez-Crans 2-vector spaces.
+We discuss the different key aspects of the 2-category $\operatorname{2Rep}^\cT(\cG)$, namely the monoidal structure and the braiding.
+We will in particular prove the naturality of these struvtures form the underlying properties of the 2-bialgebra.

 Finally, in Section \ref{braiding2rep}, we prove the main theorem by explicitly checking all the relevant coherence diagrams of a braided monoidal 2-category.
-We will moreover emphasize how the fusion associators/pentagonators and braiding hexagonators arise from the higher homotopical data attached to a weak quasitriangular 2-bialgebra $(\cG,\cT,\cR)$, as well as its weak 2-representation theory $\operatorname{2Rep}^\cT(\cG)$.
+We will moreover emphasize how the fusion associators/pentagonators and braiding hexagonators arise from the homotopy data attached to a weak quasitriangular 2-bialgebra $(\cG,\cT,\cR)$, as well as its weak 2-representation theory $\operatorname{2Rep}^\cT(\cG)$.

 We collect some supplementary but also important results that we have obtained in the Appendix.
 In Section \ref{2-hopf}, we provide an appropriate definition of an antipode in the strict case, and examine briefly its properties.

 In Section \ref{claslim}, we prove that under an appropriate "classical limit", the quantum 2-bialgebra and the universal 2-$R$-matrix that we have defined in fact recovers the Lie 2-bialgebra and the classical 2-$r$-matrix as studied in \cite{Bai_2013,Chen:2012gz,Chen:2013}.

-Finally, in Section \ref{weak2repthy}, we will prove that the "theory of weak 2-representations" developed in this paper is capable of reproducing the 2-representation theory of skeletal 2-groups studied in the literature \cite{Douglas:2018,Baez:2012,Delcamp:2021szr}.
+And finally, in Section \ref{weak2repthy}, we will demonstrate that the theory of weak 2-representations, as developed in this paper, has the same homotopy theory as the 2-representation theory of skeletal 2-groups as studied in the literature \cite{Douglas:2018,Baez:2012,Delcamp:2021szr}.
+The latter is typically understood to be a {\it symmetric} monoidal 2-category, but our theory allows for non-trivial braiding data for the 2-representations.